Education + Examinations + Experience = Accreditation

 #3 Possess the required amount of experience in the racing industry

 Applicants for racing official, steward and judge accreditation may participate in an accreditation course and complete examinations before or after acquiring the racing experience required for accreditation.
 Experience can be obtained through employment or shadowing of an official.
 Days credited for shadowing an official can only account for a maximum of 10% of the required days needed to achieve the base level (Accreditation Level III) status.
+Shadowing days cannot be used for Level II or I accreditation status.
 Click here for shadowing forms.
 All experience forms must be approved by a supervisor.